Mayorken/Murmur/README.md

 ## Reminders

 Daily recording reminders can be enabled from the Settings panel.
 Reminder notifications rotate through ideas like daily affirmations, to-do lists, gratitude logs, idea journals, and voice diaries.
 Murmur also prompts before leaving the page if a recording is active or paused.
-docs: document Sia SDK integration for storage and restore